Healthy habits can transform your life and impact your health and overall wellness.

 - Healthy habits support your goals, give you a sense of purpose, and can lead to a happier and more fulfilling life.

 What is a habit?

 A habit is automatic behavior and routines formed through repetition and commitment.
-When you repeatedly do something that act imprints on your brain.
-Sometimes people develop habits simply because they started to do something a certain way and continued to do so without further thought.
+When you repeatedly do something, that act imprints on your brain.
+Sometimes people develop habits simply because they started to do something a certain way and continued to do so without any further thought.
 It takes an average of 66 days for a new behavior to become automatic.1

 According to research by Duke University over 40% of the actions that people perform each day are habits, not decisions.